Chief Executive Officer

 He is also the main developer of the Graphene library OS, an open-source project for isolating Linux applications on Intel SGX and non-POSIX platforms.
 He work has been published at many conferences, including SOSP, Eurosys, CCS, and USENIX ATC.

-Michael Johnson serves as a senior strategic advisor for cybersecurity, enterprise cyber risk management, cloud safeguarding, and information technology management.
-Previously Michael served as Capital One’s Chief Information Security Officer and Senior Vice President, leading and managing information security, cybersecurity operations, and security technology innovation.
+Michael Johnson serves as the Chief Information Security Officer (CISO) for F2 (Facebook Financial) at Facebook.
+Previously Michael served as Capital One’s CISO and Senior Vice President, leading and managing information security, cybersecurity operations, and security technology innovation.
 Prior to joining Capital One, Michael served as the Chief Information Officer for the U.S. Department of Energy, and in other key cyber-focused executive roles in the U.S. Government at the Office of the Director of National Intelligence, the U.S. Department of Homeland Security, and the White House Executive Office of the President.
 Michael holds a B.S. in Computer Engineering and an M.S. in Computer Science from the University of California, San Diego.